 “There must be provision for the child to have contact with nature; to understand and appreciate the order, the harmony and the beauty in nature”.
 Maria Montessori

-Nature offers infinite ways to support child’s cognitive, physical, and emotional development.
+Nature offers infinite ways to support a child’s cognitive, physical, and emotional development.
 This is not to say that nature can completely replace time children spend in the classroom.
-However, I believe that if teachers and parents neglect the benefits entirely natural environment presents to us, children may miss out on incredible opportunities.
+However, I believe that if teachers and parents neglect the benefits an entirely natural environment presents to us, children may miss out on incredible opportunities.

 - Nature is the ultimate resource for eco-friendly craft and art materials for children.
-All materials – pine cones, twigs, shells, fallen leaves, flowers, branches, pebbles, and the list goes on and on are naturally produced by our environment and can be recycled – returned to where originally came from with zero carbon dioxide released into the atmosphere, zero water wasted and zero toxins.
+All materials – pine cones, twigs, shells, fallen leaves, flowers, branches, pebbles, and the list goes on and on are naturally produced by our environment and can be recycled – returned to where originally came from with zero carbon dioxide released into the atmosphere, zero water wasted.

 - Significant health benefits – it is essential for mental and physical well-being.
 Children are encouraged to venture outdoors, breathe fresh air, run, take risks, climb.
 For example, one of the most effective ways for children to experience and learn to appreciate silence is in the forest on the bank of a lake.
 It creates nothing but stillness, mindfulness, and peace.

 - Interaction with living things.
 Children learn that everything around them is living, flourishing, progressing from one stage to another, coexisting in harmony.
-Children interact with land that is breathing; they too start to breathe deeper, look closer.
+Children interact with the land that is breathing; they too start to breathe deeper, look closer.
 Children are the best at observing and absorbing information.